-Under paragraph 14.2(2)(b), a firm must provide a general description of the products and services it offers to the client.
+Under paragraph 14.2(2)(b), a firm must provide a general description of the products and services it effers to the client.
 We expect this disclosure to include a general description of all amounts a client might pay during the course of holding a type of investment, including management fees associated with mutual funds.
-If a registered firm exclusively or primarily invests its clients' money in securities issued by the firm itself or a related party, that information should be disclosed.
+If a registered firm exclusively or primarily invests its clients' money in securities issued by the firm itself or a related party, that information should be disclosedwill offer to a client, including certain prescribed information.
+The re-sale restrictions referred to in subparagraph 14.2(2)(b)(i) would include, for example, requirements that securities must be redeemed back to their issuer, and liquidity restrictions would include such things as hold periods and the absence of a market place for typical exempt market securities and some proprietary products.